Drained? Join the non-exclusive club

-It's no great secret that we get drained, nor is it purely a select few.
+It is no great secret that we get drained, nor is it purely a select few.
 Being drained or frazzled affects some people more than others, but quite frankly, some just have more tried and tested coping methods.
-Behind the deliciously annoying woman who looks 'together' is a control freak who is probably managing their 'Frazzledom' down to the last process.
+Behind the deliciously annoying woman who looks 'together' is a control freak who is probably managing their 'Frazzledom' down to the last process and to-do list.

 How do you deal with them?
 Hibernate?
 Laugh hysterically?
-Lashings of wine or find an annoying PPI caller to take it out on?
+Lashings of wine or find an annoying cold caller to take it out on?
 Sometimes it really can be helpful to receive their call.

 Maybe you are one of those people that can recognise the day's errant path and therefore you whip out your trusty mindfulness app and bish bash bosh, normality will resume in 20 mins.
 Right?

 What we/I need is a pause switch.
 The kids running toward you just as you were about to make a great point to a friend.
 Pause.
 That ridiculously good idea that has to be written down, oh crap, your thought processing functionality goes off on a tangent, rendering said idea lost in the abyss.
 Pause that bloody crazy head!
 Morning alarm.
 Pause.
 The kids/dog/man-thing being delicious, pause.
 Having a great catch-up with people you can relax with...
 Just give me that remote control.
 There's always something to be doing and if there isn't, we're panicking that we've forgotten something important.

 Drained and mentally somewhere else all of the time.
 Not having the time or brain capacity to just be in the moment and actually remember an occasion...
 Jeez, I’m not even sure where I left my to-do list!
 Sometimes it’s just really hard to focus, on anything.
 Yep.
 Drained.

 Now, I guess this is the part where I offer useful advice.
 So here goes:

 - Go to your happy place.
 For me it's cooking.
 Do what chills you out, makes you relax and feel in control.